 Lemon Button Fern (Nephrolepis Cordifolia ‘Duffii’)

 Nephrolepis Cordifolia ‘Duffii’ is another common household plant owned by many hobbyists.
-This species of fern is a very close relative to the boston fern.
+This species of fern is a very close relative to the Boston Fern.
 In fact, upon closer inspection, one will easily realize its fronds resemble a stubby dwarfed version of the close cousin.
-If a hobbyist was considering a boston fern for an incoveniantly smaller tank, this flora would easily work as an alternative.
+If a hobbyist was considering a Boston Fern for an inconveniently smaller tank, this flora would easily work as an alternative.
 The Lemon Button Fern will reach a max height of 12 inches tall once established.

 Lemon Button Fern is great for beginner enthusiast do to its low caretaking needs.
 The lighting should be bright and not direct sunlight.
-The humidity should be moderately high and the substrate should be well drained.
-This fern is a pretty fast grower so trimming may be required to keep the tanks aesthetics in check.
+The humidity should be moderately high and the substrate should be well-drained.
+This fern is a pretty fast grower so trimming may be required to keep the aesthetics of the tank in check.
 Check out this extensive guide about Nephrolepis Cordifolia ‘Duffii’ for care tips and more information about this type of plant.

 Aquarium Fern Types

 Aquarium ferns are the aquatic version of the plant that thrives within the water feature section of vivariums.
 The ideal location for this plant will predictably be fully submerged or partially immersed in flowing water.
 Depending on the specific type of fern it is, it will either be fully submerged and anchored underwater or left free-floating on top of the water.
 Also, keep a close consideration on if rather or not the water current should be high or low with each plant.
 Below is a complete list of aquatic ferns to choose from: